 Instructions

-- Peel potatoes and place into a medium-sized bowl.
+- Remove the skins and place potatoes in a medium-sized bowl.
 Use a potato masher to mash the potatoes until they are of a smooth consistency.
-Turn mashed potatoes onto a large board.
-Make sure that you have let the potatoes cool enough so when you add the egg it won't immediately cook.

 I made this with left-over mashed potatoes.
 Loved this.